electronicbots/HackTheBox/Machines/Frolic/README.md

 # Frolic

 Frolic is a Linux machine that is rated as easy.
-This box privilege escalation is so awesome.
+This box is so awesome, I would recommended it to anyone.

 # Recon
 Start with nmap scan: